paulfilkin/tradosClarity/Help Documentation/readme.md

 ## Troubleshooting

-### Tours aren't announcing properly
+### Quick Navigation isn't working

 **Possible solutions:**

-- Ensure your screen reader is running and configured for dynamic content
+- Make sure the Trados page has focus (click on it first)
+- Verify you're on a supported Trados Cloud page (*.trados.com)
-- Refresh the page to re-initialize the extension
+- Try refreshing the page to re-initialize the extension
 - Check that the extension is enabled in Chrome's extension settings

+### Navigation dialog shows but sections are missing

+**This is normal!** Different Trados pages have different sections:

+- **Projects page:** Has all 4 sections (Main Menu, Sub-tabs, Actions, Table)
+- **Customers page:** Has 3 sections (no sub-tabs)
+- **Some pages** may only have main menu and actions

+The extension automatically detects what's available on each page.

-### Keyboard shortcuts aren't working
+### Navigation shortcuts aren't working

 **Possible solutions:**